 Wisconsin Housing Market Vitality

-Wisconsin metro area house prices are forecasted to track the national market.
-Current local conditions support an estimated 6.3% increase in the next twelve months.
-Wisconsin’s housing market vitality, based on the fifteen metro housing markets which comprise it, is the same as that of the overall U.S. and currently ranks the state as thirty sixth in the nation.
+Wisconsin metro area house prices are forecasted to underperform the national market.
+Current local conditions support an estimated 4.9% increase in the next twelve months.
+Wisconsin’s housing market vitality, based on the fifteen metro housing markets which comprise it, is weaker than that of the overall U.S. and currently ranks the state as forty first in the nation.
 Recent changes in local conditions suggest the possibility of moderation in short-term performance.

 Housing Market Vitality